These States’ Anti-DEI Legislation May Impact Higher Education

 Texas

 In Texas, just one of the many bills introduced to eliminate DEI practices has been signed into law: SB 17/ HB 5127.
-After the bill made its way through the Senate and the House throughout April and May, on June 14, 2023 Gov. Greg Abbott signed the bill into law.
+After the bill made its way through the Senate and the House throughout April and May of 2023, on June 14, 2023, Gov. Greg Abbott signed the bill.

-Under the bill, DEI offices, diversity training for students and employees, and “ideological oaths and statements” at public institutions in Texas will be banned beginning on January 1, 2024.
-Academic research and coursework can not be restricted from this bill.
-No later than December 1 each year, higher education institutions in Texas will be required to submit a report certifying their compliance with the law.
+Under the bill, DEI offices, diversity training for students and employees, and “ideological oaths and statements” at public institutions in Texas were banned as of Jan.
+1, 2024.
+Academic research and coursework can not be restricted by this bill.
+Public institutions in Texas will be required to submit a report certifying their compliance with the law no later than Dec.
+1 each year.

-Of the six remaining bills, each attempts to limit diversity, equity, and inclusion in higher education in some form, from banning funding for diversity offices and diversity training as a condition of enrollment for students to eliminating diversity statements from the hiring process.
+The six other bills introduced in the state each attempted to broadly limit campus DEI initiatives, from banning funding for diversity offices and diversity training as a condition of enrollment to eliminating diversity statements from the hiring process.

-House Bill 3164 explicitly states that the elimination of diversity offices and officers at public universities cannot be used to constrict academic coursework, student organization activities, guest speakers, or physical and mental health services.
+House Bill 3164 explicitly stated that the elimination of diversity offices and officers at public universities could not be used to constrict academic coursework, student organization activities, guest speakers, or physical and mental health services.
+The bill died in the House Higher Education Committee in March 2023.

-Senate Bill 16 passed in the Senate on April 12, 2023, which would ban critical race theory teaching at the university level in Texas.
-As of April 24, 2023, the bill had been read for the first time in the House and referred to the Higher Education committee.
+Senate Bill 16, which passed in the Senate on April 12, 2023, would have banned critical race theory teaching at the university level.
+However, after its first reading in the House on April 24, the bill was referred to the Higher Education Committee where it ultimately died.

 Though HB 1, the State Budget bill, was passed in both the House and the Senate, the bill was returned to the House after the Senate made additional amendments to it.
 A conference committee created a compromise bill that would ban DEI practices and programs that do not comply with sections of the state constitution.
-The Senate approved the new report on May 26, and the House approved it the following day.
-The final version is currently sitting on Greg Abbott’s desk for approval.
+The Senate approved the new report on May 26, 2023, and the House approved it the following day.
+The final version sat on Greg Abbott’s desk for approval but, ultimately, was never signed into law.

 Utah